membraneframework/membrane_tutorials/videoroom/videoroom.md

   import { Push, Socket } from "phoenix";
   ```

-  We will also need ```parse``` method from ```"query-string"``` dendency - to nicely get our display name from the url.
+  We will also need ```parse``` method from ```"query-string"``` dependency - to nicely get our display name from the url.
 Let's import it here:
   ```ts
   import { parse } from "query-string";
   ```

-  It might be worth for us to somehow wrap our room's client logic into a class - so at the very beggining let's simply define Room class:
+  It might be worth for us to somehow wrap our room's client logic into a class - so at the very beginning let's simply define Room class:
   ```ts
   export class Room {
     constructor(){